sanskrit/raw_etexts_english/blogs/manasataramgini/2006-03-27_notes-on-early-pancharatra-vaishnavism.md

 +++
-title = "Notes on early pAncharAtraxa0vaiShNavism"
+title = "Notes on early pAncharAtra vaiShNavism"

 +++
 It is likely that in the later period the vaiShNavas were ignorant on